Program overview

 Graduates of the Administrative Professional: Health Services program have a variety of career opportunities in the healthcare sector.
 Potential job roles include:

-- Medical Records Administrator: Manages and organizes patient health information, ensuring accuracy and compliance with regulations.
+• Medical Records Administrator: Manages and organizes patient health information, ensuring accuracy and confidentiality in both paper and electronic formats.

-- Healthcare Office Manager: Oversees the daily operations of a healthcare facility, ensuring efficient workflow and staff management.
+• Healthcare Office Manager: Oversees the daily operations of a healthcare facility, ensuring efficient workflow and compliance with regulations.

-- Billing Specialist: Handles medical billing processes, including insurance claims and patient invoicing, ensuring timely payments.
+• Billing Specialist: Handles medical billing processes, including insurance claims and patient invoicing, ensuring accurate financial transactions.

-With the increasing demand for healthcare services, graduates can expect a strong job market and numerous opportunities to contribute to the efficiency of healthcare delivery.
+With the increasing demand for healthcare services, graduates can expect strong job prospects in various healthcare settings, including hospitals, clinics, and private practices.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.